mwmosca/NeuralNetwork/README.md

 The default network configuration is intended to be a simple demonstration.
 The parameters were chosen in the interest of a low network training time.
 Testing has shown an accuracy up to 85% is achievable with this configuration.
 Higher accuracies may be obtained with experimentation.

+Before running the executable, the MNIST files must be extracted and placed in the executable's directory.

 ## To-Do
 - [ ] Enable GPU computation - to improve training times